leven87/Unlock-mobile-screen-using-handwritten-graphics/README.md

 This is my master's thesis project.
 It proposes a scheme of unlocking the mobile phone screen using handwritten graphics (signature), including a mobile app and several experiments (datasets and codes).

 * Screenlock - the unlock scheme application on Android
-* Verification -  experimental code and dataset
+* Experiments -  experimental code and dataset